-Neem is best to use for the management of aphids, whiteflies, mealybugs, and thrips.
+Neem is best used for the management of aphids, whiteflies, mealybugs, and thrips.
 All these pests dine on the plant juices of the hibiscus.

 Check Out These Other Hibiscus Articles:

-Do it yourself options for hibiscus pest control are abundant as well.
+Do-it-yourself options for hibiscus pest control are abundant as well.
 A quick search on the web and you will find recipes.
-Here’s one: